srinathjayaraman/Neural-networks/README.md

 # Neural-networks

 This repository contains code used to build an image classifier using Convolutional Neural Networks (CNN's).
 For this I used the CIFAR10 dataset (pronounced "seefar ten") consisting of 50,000 training images and 10,000 test images.
 I took 10,000 images from the training set to form a validation set and in order to visualise sample images.
-The training and testing data-sets are linked [here.](https://drive.google.com/drive/u/0/folders/1e5m7uNK1BXcI_C6u6h9o5WlL2Or4fo3K)
+A modified CNN known as a U-Net was also deployed for the purposes of object detection on remote sensing data (ie. satellite imagery).
+Object detection is used to classify roads, rivers, buildings, etc. from satellite images.
+The training and testing data-sets for the satellite images are linked [here.](https://drive.google.com/drive/u/0/folders/1e5m7uNK1BXcI_C6u6h9o5WlL2Or4fo3K)

 The following python modules were utilised:
 ```python